Current Sensor ADC Offset and Position Sensor Calibration

 Quadrature encoder sensor offset is the angle between the d-axis of the rotor and the encoder index pulse position detected by the quadrature encoder.

-Motor Control Blockset offers examples like Quadrature Encoder Offset Calibration for PMSM Motor and Hall Offset Calibration for PMSM Motor to obtain the accurate rotor position for implementing the control algorithm.
+Motor Control Blockset offers examples like Quadrature Encoder Offset Calibration for PMSM and Hall Offset Calibration for PMSM to obtain the accurate rotor position for implementing the control algorithm.
 The offset computation examples use a unique algorithm along with open-loop control to compute the position offsets of the position sensors (Hall or quadrature encoder).
 Open-loop control (also known as scalar control or volt/Hz control) is a popular motor control technique that can be used to run any AC motor.
 This is a simple technique that does not need any feedback from the motor.
 To ensure a constant stator magnetic flux, keep the supply voltage amplitude proportional to its frequency.
 This figure shows an overview of the open-loop control.
 See Open-Loop and Closed-Loop Control for more details.

 By using this algorithm, the offset calibration examples detect the position offset in this manner: